siondawson/milestone-project-4/readme.md

 All python files were checked with the code institue python linter.
 Three line too long issues were left in place in webhook_handler.py for personal ease of reading as lines were only 1 character too long.

 All other other files pass linting with no issues.
 Screen shots are available in this projects repository.

+## Challenges during developement

+This project has had a series of difficulties to overcome, partially as it's sheer size has been much larger in terms of volume of files.
+Throughout the developmenet process many errors were encountered with many arising from confliting dependencies.
+With a heavy reliance on boutique ado to guide the overall structure and flow of the sheetmusic store, beginning the development process with better knowledge of how dependences such as crispy forms, psycopg2 and django countries interact with one another would been benefitial.
+Many hours of development time were spent with the help of CI tutors finding a suitable balance of dependancies.

+In my midpoint meeting my mentor advised me that whenever she begins a new django app she begins with a pip install of all the latest dependencies, ensuring they are supported and dont conflict.

+Another challenge was development environment.
+This project was created with code institues full template designed for codeanywhere.
+At the start of a period earmarked for development time codeanywhere went down with no knowledge of when it would go back up, therefore the project was moved to gitpod on the advice of the tutors.

+Gitpod was a big improvement, however caused a database issue that was resolved by setting the project up locally in vscode and deleting files associated with codeanywhere.

+So that the I could use tutor support effectively the project was eventually moved back to gitpod which has worked perfectly since.

+## Features left to implement

+With much development time taken up my major challanges in getting webstore base functionality working some features remain to code and include:

+* A date/time picker for adding and editing concerts: currently date time data must be entered in the spesific format: 'yyyy-mm-dd mm:hh'.
+A date picker would improve the experience for superusers adding concerts.